-The IRDAI Act, 1999, established the Insurance Regulatory and Development Authority of India ("IRDAI" or "Authority") as a statutory regulator to regulate and promote the insurance industry in India and to protect the interests of holders of insurance policies.
+The IRDAI Act, 1999, established the Insurance Regulatory and Development Authority of India ("IRDAI" or "Authority") as a statutory regulator to regulate and promote the insurance industry in India and to protect the interests of policyholders.
 The IRDAI Act also carried out a series of amendments to the Act of 1938 and conferred the powers of the Controller of Insurance on the IRDAI.
-The members of the IRDAI are appointed by the Central Government from amongst persons of ability, integrity and standing who have knowledge or experience in life insurance, general insurance, actuarial science, finance, economics, law, accountancy, administration etc. The Authority consists of a chairperson, not more than five whole-time members and not more than four part-time members.
+The members of the IRDAI are appointed by the Central Government from amongst persons of ability, integrity and standing who have knowledge or experience in life insurance, general insurance, actuarial science, finance, economics, law, accountancy, administration etc. Section 4 of the IRDAI Act,1999 specifies the authority's composition.
+It is a ten-member body consisting of a chairman/chairperson, five full-time and four part-time members.

-Every Chairperson and member of IRDAI appointed shall hold office for a term of five years.
-However, Chairperson shall not hold office once he or she attains 65 years while whole time members shall not hold office beyond 62 years.
+Every Chairperson and every other whole time member of IRDAI appointed shall hold office for a term of five years and every part time member shall hold office for a term not exceeding five years.
+However, Chairperson shall not hold office once he or she attains 65 years while whole time members shall not hold office once he or she attained the age of 62 years.